 Work by previous operators at Zlogosh identified multiple gold-in-soil anomalies including a 1,350 metre by 600 metre anomaly named the Zdravkov Dol target.
 Results from limited trench sampling at Zdravkov Dol returned intervals including 4.70 g/t Au over 10.0 metres and 2.21 g/t Au over 8.0 metres.
 Other gold-in-soil targets include Kretsul, which returned 5.61 g/t Au over 4.0 metres in trench sampling, and Dobri Dol which returned 3.04 g/t Au over 10.0 metres and 8.64 g/t Au over 5.0 metres in trenching.
-The location of mineralized targets at Zlogosh is shown in Figure 2.
 Reported soil and trench sample results within the Zlogosh Property are the work of previous operators; this work has not been verified by the Qualified Person.
 Details of sample collection, preparation and analysis are not known, and no QAQC data have been reviewed for the reported work.
 Similarity of geology between the Zlogosh Property and the Tlamino Project is not evidence for similarity of mineralization.